ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 ## Results

-In the corpus, 18,490 instances of the future tense construction were found: `will` construction count was 19,762 (90.7%) and `going to` construction count was 1,728 (9.3%).
+In the corpus, [18,490 instances](https://github.com/ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/blob/main/Data%20Analysis/DataAnalysis.md#summary-statistics) of the future tense construction were found: `will` construction count was 19,762 (90.7%) and `going to` construction count was 1,728 (9.3%).
 The vast majority (98.75%) of verbs that follow `will` are of the base form, as are (98.62%) of verbs following the `going to` construction.
 This suggests that the context of the sentence, as of the current part-of-speech tagging scheme, will be unlikely to hold explanatory power.
-There were 23 stunts in Level 2, 394 in Level 3, 709 in Level 4, and 430 in Level 3; this imbalance is addressed.
+There were 23 students in Level 2, 394 in Level 3, 709 in Level 4, and 430 in Level 3; this imbalance is addressed.

 A correlation across groups of students was not deemed prudent.
-There appeared to be now qualitative correlation found, with any of the proficiency scores.
-Such an analysis would also become statistically problematic if predictions of the *proportion* of times a student would use one construction or the other suggested values outside of 0.0 to 1.0.
+There appeared to be no qualitative correlation found, with any of the proficiency scores.
+Such an analysis would also become statistically problematic if predictions of the *proportion* of times a student would use one construction or the other suggested values outside the range of 0.0 to 1.0.
 So, we turn to the mixed methods approach discussed previously.

 ![Figure 1.
 Each Proficency Score and Percentage of will Construction](/images/DataAnalysis-corrAn-1.png)

 Figure 1.
 Each Proficiency Score and Percentage of `will` Construction

-Conducting a random effects model, with random slopes and random intercepts that predicts whether a instance of future tense construction will use the `will` or `going to` variant (with `will` being a value of 1 and `going to` a value of 0), proficiency is found to be a significant (t = 2.871, F = 8.2417) predictor of construction preference.
+Conducting a random effects model, with random slopes and random intercepts that predicts whether a instance of future tense construction will use the `will` or `going to` variant (with `will` being a value of 1 and `going to` a value of 0), [proficiency is found to be a significant](https://github.com/ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/blob/main/Data%20Analysis/DataAnalysis.md#predict-will-with-mean-of-prof-scores-using-random-intercepts-and-random-slopes) (t = 2.871, F = 8.2417) predictor of construction preference.

-Further, Figure 2 shows that the random intercepts found by the model vary in distribution significantly (p = 0.00829), as do the slopes (p \< 0.001) found by the model, shown in Figure 4.
+Further, Figure 2 shows that the random intercepts found by the model [vary significantly](https://github.com/ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/blob/main/Data%20Analysis/DataAnalysis.md#anovas-for-random-intercepts-and-random-slopes-by-level) (p = 0.00829), by the level of the students, as do the slopes (p \< 0.001) found by the model, shown in Figure 4.

 ![Figure 2.
 Boxplot of Intercepts predicted By Proficiency grouped by Level - Random Intercepts and Random Slopes Model](/images/DataAnalysis-randIntRandSlopeLevelBoxplotOfInts-1.png)